platformsh/platformsh-docs/docs/src/guides/general/default-branch.md

 $ platform project:curl -X DEL -p <Project ID> environments/master
 ```

-You will then be left with a single parent environment: Main.
+You will then be left with "Main" as your top-level parent environment for the project.

 ![Default environment main](/images/management-console/defaultbranch-main.png "0.75")

 ### 4. Setup the integration

-Place the command to integrate Platform.sh with your external [GitHub](/integrations/source/github.md), [GitLab](/integrations/source/gitlab.md), or [BitBucket](/integrations/source/bitbucket.md) repository.
+Place the command to integrate Platform.sh with your external [GitHub](/integrations/source/github.md), [GitLab](/integrations/source/gitlab.md), or [BitBucket](/integrations/source/bitbucket.md) repository that has already been set up with `main` as the default branch.
 Select the settings you would like for the integration, but in most cases the default settings are best.
 The last stage will provide a warning:

 ```bash
 Warning: adding a 'github' integration will automatically synchronize code from the external Git repository.